docker-library/docs/websphere-liberty/content.md

 	Once the server has started, you can browse to http://localhost/Sample1/SimpleServlet on the Docker host.

+	Note: If you are using the boot2docker virtual machine on OS X or Windows, you'll need to get the IP of the virtual host using the command `boot2docker ip` instead of using localhost.

 2. For greater flexibility over configuration, it is possible to mount an entire server configuration directory from the host and then specify the server name as a parameter to the run command.
 Note that this particular example server configuration only provides HTTP access.

 		docker run -e LICENSE=accept -d -p 80:9080 \